Do you want your essays to sound more professional?

 This blog post details 21 academic writing tips to make your essays sound more professional.

-I’ve also created a FREE guide with a checklist of these 21 academic writing tips…AND 2 cheat sheets for improving the flow and clarity of your writing.
+But first, sign up to my free resource library where you can download the awesome guide I've created for you with a checklist of these 21 academic writing tips…AND 2 cheat sheets for improving the flow and clarity of your writing.
+AND you'll get access to tons of other printables and worksheets to help you become a happier, more confident and more successful student.

 1).
 Always proofread